 WHY FAMILIES CHOOSE

 Time-Saving for busy families!
 Advertising, screening, interviewing, and confirming candidate information is time-consuming work.

 Prepared Written Job Description and Employment Agreement personalized for each family’s needs.
 This sets the stage for a successful working relationship with your household employee and helps to prevent misunderstandings down the road.
 Many families are not aware of IRS obligations and other household employment issues.
 These are clearly addressed, and we are able to provide solid information and professional resources to families that will give them peace of mind and confidence.
 We discuss tax credits that benefit families employing nannies and caregivers.

-Guarantee with each long-term nanny placement, we include a replacement / satisfaction guarantee of three months (90 days) at no extra charge.
+Guarantee with each long-term nanny placement, we include a replacement / satisfaction guarantee of one month (30 days) at no extra charge.
 At any time, we are available to answer questions and dialogue with you about household employment.
 If we can't answer your question, we will help you find the answer.